ECronin1973/computer_infrastructure/README.md

 - Returns pandas-compatible DataFrames
 - Ideal for exploratory analysis and educational use

+**📖 Reference:** [yfinance documentation](https://pypi.org/project/yfinance/) — Used to fetch financial data programmatically via the Yahoo Finance API.

 > ⚠️ Note: `yfinance` is not affiliated with or endorsed by Yahoo Inc. Use it only for educational or research purposes.

 ---

 ## 🎯 Target Audience

-This repository is intended for computing students and professionals with some experience in Python (familiarity with pandas and matplotlib is recommended).
-The material is self-contained, with helper functions, environment checks, and usage notes provided in the notebook, enabling users to follow along in a local environment or CI pipeline.
+This repository is designed for computing students and professionals with intermediate Python skills.
+Familiarity with pandas, matplotlib, and basic CLI usage is recommended.
+The notebook includes environment checks, helper functions, and modular steps to support reproducibility and automation.

+**📖 Reference:** [Real Python — CLI Scripts](https://realpython.com/python-command-line-interfaces/) — Used to design and implement command-line flags in faang.py.

 ---
-##  Problem-Based Structure

-### 🧪 Problem 1: Data from yfinance
+### 🧪 Problem 1: Fetch Hourly FAANG Data

 **Objective:** Fetch hourly OHLCV data for the five FAANG tickers using the yfinance package and save the results as timestamped CSV files.

-**Steps:**

-1. Define a canonical list of FAANG tickers (META, AAPL, AMZN, NFLX, GOOG)
+## Workflow:

+- Define and validate the FAANG ticker list
-2. Use fetch_hourly_history() to retrieve 5 days of hourly data per ticker
+- Use fetch_hourly_history() to retrieve 5 days of hourly data per ticker

-3. Validate and label each DataFrame
+- Label and clean each DataFrame

-4. Save combined data to the data/ folder with filenames formatted as YYYYMMDD-HHMMSS.csv
+- Save combined data to a timestamped CSV file

-**Key Concepts:**

-- Defensive programming (e.g. fallback tickers, empty DataFrame checks)

-- UTC timestamping for reproducibility

-- Use of pandas and yfinance for data handling
+**📖 Reference:** [pandas.DataFrame.to_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html) — Used to export structured data to CSV format for reproducibility.

+**📖 Reference:** [datetime Module](https://docs.python.org/3/library/datetime.html) — Used to generate UTC timestamps for filenames and logs.

 ## Behaviour and File Naming